Plumi

-Plumi is a free software video sharing content management system developed based on the open-source content management system - Plone.
-Plumi allows users to create a video-sharing website by adding it to an existing Plone instance.
-The software includes a wide array of functionality to facilitate video distribution and community creation.
+Plumi was a free software video-sharing content management system (CMS) based on Plone, an open-source CMS.
+Plumi enables users to establish video-sharing websites.

-Plumi aims to help establish "community-controlled, non-commercial, free and open source alternatives" to popular alternatives such as YouTube.
-It was designed to allow communities and "citizen publishers to create their video-sharing communities out of the box" It was also said that the free software was designed to be more accessible to non-profit groups and independent journalists.
+Plumi is a free and open source alternative to YouTube.
+It was designed to allow communities to create video-sharing communities. and to be more accessible to non-profit groups and independent journalists.

 History

 Plumi for Plone 2

 Plumi was first developed for Plone 2 by EngageMedia, with the first stable version released in September 2007, produced by EngageMedia and developed primarily by Andy Nicholson of Infinite Recursion and Dave Fregon of NetAxxs.

 The second major release occurred on February 8, 2008.
-By this time the software was already in use by popular organisations including the World Social Forum TV, Bonn University Africa on TV, and CabTube.
+By this time the software was already in use by popular organizations including the World Social Forum TV, Bonn University Africa on TV, and CabTube.

 Plumi for Plone 3

 Version 3.0 of Plumi is based on Plone 3 and was deployed on May 19, 2010.
 The latest production version is 3.1.2 which was released at the end of November 2010.